 Step 1: Building the Legs

-With the rectangle built I put the legs on the inside of the corners using several deck screws for each one (not unlike how I also built our grill station) then flipped it “right-side-up” before putting the barn door on top of it.
-We centered the rectangle the same distance around the barn door and I screwed down through the door into the rectangle – very sturdy.
-At this point I think some people would have called it done but I HATE wobbly tables and leaving just four legs like that gave me nightmares about them ripping off if anyone tried to drag the table anywhere.
-Nope, I wasn’t done yet, it was time to add some support and some “feet”.
+With the rectangle built I put the legs on the inside of the corners using several deck screws for each one then flipped it “right-side-up” before putting the barn door on top of it.
+I centered the rectangle the same distance around the barn door and I screwed down through the door into the rectangle – very sturdy.
+At this point I think some people would have called it done but I HATE wobbly tables.

-I made the feet the width of the table and went ahead and mitered the top of each side so it wouldn’t interfere with chairs as much etc. (It wasn’t necessary but I do like the way it looks) Using a tape measure I compared the top distance between the legs and made sure it was exactly the same along the bottom when I added the feet – this squared up the table and totally eliminated all wobbliness.
+I made the feet the width of the table and went ahead and mitered the top of each side so it wouldn’t interfere with chairs as much etc. Using a tape measure I compared the top distance between the legs and made sure it was exactly the same along the bottom when I added the feet – this squared up the table and totally eliminated all wobbliness.
 I put the feet on the inside of the legs and then grabbed my last two boards to create the center support.
 The support boards just landed on top of the feet (also on the inside of the legs) and ran from leg to leg along the length of the table on either side.
 Another batch of screws and this base was all but done.

 Step 2: Stain and Polyacrylic